 What is the difference between a certified and qualified interpreter?

-Many businesses and corporations need interpreting and translation services so understanding the difference is very important.
+Businesses and corporations need interpreting and translation services so understanding the difference is very important.

 As an agency owner, it is your responsibility to educate the client so they understand the difference.

-What is the difference between certified and qualified Interpreters?
+Do you know the difference between certified and qualified Interpreters?

 The state personnel board also provides a certification test for medical and administrative hearing interpreters for California.